rust-lang/rust/README.md

 'active' implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a Rust developer has been assigned the task of implementing the feature.
+While it is not *necessary* that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

 Modifications to active RFC's can be done in followup PR's.
 We strive to write each RFC in a manner that it will reflect the final design of